anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 1. The operations should be write to WAL log buffer before write to pages

-	In the 4th step, we need to write the redo log [T, A, 16] before update the value of A in memory In the 7th step, we need to write the redo log [T, B, 16] before update the value of B in memory
+	In the 4th step, we need to write the redo log [T, A, 16] before update the value of A in memory

+    In the 7th step, we need to write the redo log [T, B, 16] before update the value of B in memory

 2. Must **force** all log record for a transaction before commit

-    In the 8th step, we need to flush all the previous log entries and the [COMMIT T] to disk before return success response.
+    In the 8th step, we need to flush all the previous log entries and the [COMMIT T] to WAL log in Disk before return success response.

 If the system crashed after we wrote the [COMMIT T] to disk.
 In the WAL log on disk we have